Amid the increasing competition, every brand today looks for fresh and exciting marketing strategies that make its offering stand out.

 Example – Lego + Shell Co-brand

-The Lego-Shell co-brand was a reputation disaster because Shell is associated with the exploitation of natural resources and Lego stands for safe, creative, and innovative toys for children.
+The Lego-Shell co-brand was a reputation disaster because Shell is associated with exploiting natural resources, and Lego stands for safe, creative, and innovative toys for children.
 Due to the negative reputation of Shell in light with the creative child brand Lego, the co-branding strategy backfired.

 Examples Of Co-Branding